csingh/chartist-plugin-vertical-line/README.md

 [![Build Status](https://travis-ci.org/zubenkoivan/chartist-plugin-vertical-line.svg?branch=master)](https://travis-ci.org/zubenkoivan/chartist-plugin-vertical-line)

-This is a simple plugin for Chartist.js that will allow you to draw lines around 2 vertical lines around a graph segment, and label it.
+This is a simple plugin for Chartist.js that will allow you to draw 2 vertical lines around a graph segment, and label it.

 Note: This is just a modified version of [chartist-plugin-vertical-line](https://github.com/zubenkoivan/chartist-plugin-vertical-line), so thanks to @[zubenkoivan](https://github.com/zubenkoivan) for the original code!